Skip to content

 contexttableExecution metadata (not populated for Lua)

 The return value should be a Lua table with statusCode and body.
-You can return body as a plain table — the platform serializes it automatically.
+Return body as a plain table - the platform serializes it automatically.
 Use json.encode() only when you need to explicitly control the JSON output.

 The json module

-A json module is pre-loaded and always available — no require needed for it, but you can require it explicitly:
+A json module is pre-loaded and always available - no require needed, but you can require it explicitly:

 local json = require("json")